 MIDA, YOUR FIRST POINT OF CONTACT FOR INVESTMENTS IN THE MANUFACTURING AND SERVICES SECTORS IN MALAYSIA.
 As the primary contact point for your investment needs, MIDA makes starting up, rolling out and scaling up your company easy in Malaysia.
 MIDA is the Government's principal investment promotion and development agency under the Ministry of International Trade and Industry (MITI) to oversee and drive investments into the manufacturing and services sectors in Malaysia.
-The establishment of MIDA in 1967 was hailed by the World Bank as "the necessary impetus for purposeful, positive and coordinated promotional action" for Malaysia's industrial development.
-Today, MIDA has grown to become a strong and dynamic organisation of over 700 employees.
-Headquartered in Kuala Lumpur Sentral, MIDA has 12 regional and 20 overseas offices.
+Headquartered in Kuala Lumpur Sentral, MIDA has 12 regional and 21 overseas offices.
 MIDA continues to be the strategic partner to businesses in seizing the opportunities arising from the technology revolution of this era.
-For more information, please visit www.mida.gov.my and follow us on Twitter, Instagram, Facebook, LinkedIn and YouTube channel.
+For more information, please visit www.mida.gov.my and follow us on Twitter, Instagram, Facebook, LinkedIn, TikTok and YouTube channel.
 INVEST IN MALAYSIAHome of Thriving Opportunities Seeking greener pastures?
 Malaysia offers a cost-competitive, sustainable and conducive environment for your business to thrive.
 Invest in Malaysia today.
 Malaysia lies just above the equator, right in the heart of South-East Asia.
 Strategically located between the Indian Ocean and the South China Sea, Malaysia is well serviced by all primary air and shipping lines.
-This coupled with the country's sustainable and solid economic foundation, comprehensive business ready environment, future-forward focus and dynamic skilled workforce have made Malaysia an attractive cost-competitive investment location in the region, and is fast becoming a preferred centre for shared services and leading technology industries.
+Coupled with the country's sustainable and solid economic foundation, comprehensive business-ready environment, future-forward focus and dynamic skilled workforce, Malaysia is an attractive cost-competitive investment location in the region, and is fast becoming a preferred centre for shared services and leading technology industries.